-On September 23, 2021, the FERC authorized a transaction pursuant to which a wholly-owned subsidiary of PPL Corporation will acquire 100% of the outstanding shares of common stock of The Narragansett Electric Company ("Narragansett").74 Pursuant to the September 23 order, notice must be filed within 10 days of consummation of the transaction, which as of the date of this Report has not yet occurred.
+On September 23, 2021, the FERC authorized PPL's acquisition of 100% of the outstanding shares of common stock of The Narragansett Electric Company ("Narragansett").
+On May 25, 2022, Narragansett filed a notice that the transaction was consummated on May 25, 2022.
+No longer a Related Person of National Grid, Narragansett is now an individual voting member in the Transmission Sector.
+Reporting on this matter is concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).